-The worst part was how uncomfortable they felt to wear.
+The worst part was how uncomfortable the uniform felt to wear.
 Itchy and dry school shirts, tight leather shoes and baggy grey trousers.
 Oh, and if you were a girl then you had to wear a skirt which is sexist and very oppressive.
 Boys can wear skirts, girls can wear trousers, you don’t even have to have a gender anymore.
 So, if any schools out there are still implementing these old-fashioned ideas of gender, then you should get with the times and stop perpetuating a patriarchal society.
 DO BETTER.
 Rant over.

 What is sensory processing?